vhscom/archuro/README.md

 ![archuro](./screenshots/photo_2019-10-21_16.33.22-fs8.png)

-Archuro is a CLI written in Bash designed to streamline set-up and management of a Mac for cross-platform, containerized app development.
+Archuro is a CLI designed to streamline set-up and management of a Mac for cross-platform, containerized app development using Arch Linux.

 ## Features

-Archuro replaces the "my dotfiles" concept with something far more powerful for modern development workflows.
+- Quickly install all tools necessary to run Arch Linux on macOS.
+- Appealing prompt with [Powerlevel10k](https://github.com/romkatv/powerlevel10k) and [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) for Zsh.
+- Maximize reuse of user config between macOS and Arch Linux.
+- Bash and Zsh productivity affordances [without getting clever](https://github.com/zsh-users/antigen).
+- CLI-driven GNU Stow installation for SCM-friendly dotfile management.

-- Normalizes macOS with Arch by installing Bash 5 (and patches).
+- Install Bash 5 from source on macOS to normalize it with Arch Linux.
-- Manage all tasks from the minimalist, cross-platform `archuro` CLI.
-- Create [Extended Builds](#extended-builds) of Arch suited for your workflow
+- Create [Extended Builds](#extended-builds) of Arch suited for your workflow.
-- Hotkey access to `archuro tty` command via `Ctrl+p` using Bash 5
+- Hotkey access to `archuro tty` command via `Ctrl+p` using Bash 5.
 - 2 terminals: [Kitty](https://github.com/kovidgoyal/kitty) (cross-platform), [HyperTerm](https://hyper.is) (via Homebrew)
 - Opinionated Brew manifest with customizable dependencies
-- [Powerlevel10k](https://github.com/romkatv/powerlevel10k) for Zsh shells with optional shared config
-- Creates a custom profile named Archuro for Mac's Terminal app
+- Create a custom profile named Archuro for Mac's Terminal app
-- SCM-friendly dotfile management using GNU Stow
-- Vivialdi web browser for productivity and development
+- Install Vivialdi web browser for productivity and development
-- Automates VSCode setup and helps keep track of extensions
+- Automate [VS Code](https://code.visualstudio.com/) setup and helps keep track of extensions

 ## Screens and demo